 "But the other... it's a very dark trail, and it leads to a short, miserable life.
 I will tell you no more than that."
 Nadya continued.
 Megan let the shock of those words sink in.
 It went silent for a time.

-“Are you ready to listen again?”
+"Are you ready to listen again?"
 Nadya said.
-Megan looked away from her, feeling rather odd.
-She wished she’d never asked her any of that.
+Megan looked away from her.
+She felt odd.
+She wished she'd never asked her any of that.

 "Why can't we just skip to the spells-" Megan began.